COLLEGE LEVEL PROGRAMS

-This year, we’re again excited to offer a special window of time, exclusively for educational tickets, for groups of five or more students or educators to reserve a set of group tickets.
-This is especially great for teachers who would like to attend a particular film with a class or clubs and organizations who want to see a film as a group.
-Interested groups can access our educational ticket request form on noon, February 16 to 5:00 pm, February 19.
+We’re happy to work with students and educators to reserve a set of group tickets to a Fest film.
+The educational ticket buy is great for teachers who would like to attend a particular film with a class, or clubs and organizations who want to see a film as a group.
+Tickets are limited.

 T/F is happy to come to you or join the class via video chat!
 If you want someone to come in and talk to your class or club about the Fest, how to get tickets, or this year’s films, we’ve got a whole team of volunteers ready to visit!

 The Saturday Symposium is for Jumpstarters to engage with festival guests (filmmakers, editors, animators, and more) as well as each other.
 The 2020 Symposium began with a conversation between a filmmaker and distributor aimed at “demystifying distribution”.
 Afterwards, students participated in small-group breakout sessions with T/F filmmakers.
 Symposium is on hold in 2022.